helio-fm/helio-sequencer/Docs/getting-microtonal.md

 The page allows you to adjust key mappings manually and preview the mapped keys by clicking on them.
 The upper limit is set to 2048 keys - this is the maximum number of keys that can fit into 16 MIDI channels.
 Which would be enough to handle temperaments of size up to 192-EDO:

-![keyboard-mapping]
+![keyboard-mapping-page]

 Some additional actions are available via context menu:
  * reset to the default mapping (modulo based),
  * load custom channel mapping(s) in [Scala .kbm format](#scala-keyboard-mapping),
- * copy/paste the mapping into/from the system clipboard as a string in Helio's [own format](#helio-keyboard-mapping-format).
+ * copy/paste the mapping into/from the system clipboard as a string in Helio's [own format](#helio-keyboard-mapping-format),
+ * select one of the presets or save yours.

+![keyboard-mapping-menu]

 While you can set up virtually any custom mapping by hand, there are a couple of (sometimes) more convenient ways, described below.